mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 12. for

 `TP-R` (F-R).
 Drops the vowel to save effort for such a common word.
+If you want to use "for^" the prefix, then use `FAUR`.
+For example, forgone is `FAUR/TKPWOPB`.

 ### 13. not